HadySK/ArmStm32Dsp/README.md

 CMSIS library also provides APIs for Fourier Transform like arm_rfft_fast_f32.
 By using the FPU and CMSIS, DSP algorithms can run at least x2 faster and sometimes up to x10 faster compared to running the code using the CPU regular instructions.

-below FIR Filters and Moving average filters using CMSIS
+Below FIR Filter applied to ADC signal and Moving average filter using CMSIS

 ![alt text](docs/FIR_Filter.png)
 ![alt text](docs/mvgFilter.png)